 - Set a quit date, and stick to it.
 This is an

 important step.
 Choosing a good time to quit can greatly improve your chances of success.
 Avoid setting your

 quit date on high-stress days, such as holidays.

 for meeting your goals.
 Quitting smoking is a difficult process, and each small

 success deserves credit.
 If you don't meet a goal, don't punish yourself.

 Instead, hold back on a reward until you achieve your goal.
 For example, give

-yourself something special if you succeed at stopping for longer than you have
+yourself something special if you succeed.

 - Pace yourself.
 You may want or need to quit slowly by reducing the number of cigarettes you smoke each day over